 Signs Your House Has Been on the Market for Too Long

 Every home seller wants their home to sell quickly, but how long is too long?
-Is having a house on market for six months too long?
+Is having a house on the market for six months too long?
 The answer depends on a number of different factors.

-To determine if your house is on market for too long, first look at the local market.
+To determine if your house is on the market for too long, first look at the local market.
 What is the average length of time that houses sell?
 If yours is close to the average, then it may be that you have a slower market.

 A second factor that determines if your home has been on the market for too long is whether or not you are already paying for your next house.
 Paying two mortgages puts more urgency on the sales process, and you will need to sell more quickly for the sake of your budget.